IcarusSO/co-channel/README.md

 ### Api
-* [new channel(buffer_no[, type])] - create a new co-channel with number of buffers, default is zero.
+* [new channel(buffer_no, type='default')] - create a new co-channel with number of buffers, default is zero.
 Types of channel can be 'default', 'sliding' or 'droping'
 * [channel.put(brick)] - return a Promise which will be resolved when the channel has vacancy and the brick is put to the channel.
 * [channel.take()] - return a Promise which will be resolved with a brick in the channel
 * [channel.close()] - add a channel.CLOSED brick to the channel and return a promise when the all the bricks